edwardlavender/Patter.jl/README.md

 the animal’s ‘state’ is an object of type `StateXY`).
-The animal can move up to 750 m in two minutes, which is the resolution at which we will model movement, and we formulate a random walk model (using a `ModelMove` structure) accordingly based on step lengths and turning
+The animal can move up to 750 m in two minutes, which is the resolution at which we will model movement, and we formulate a random walk model (using a `ModelMove` structure) accordingly based on step lengths and headings:
-angles:

 ``` julia
 # Formulate a movement model